nasim-ahmmed19/sql-data-warehouse-project/README.md

 # 🚀 Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository!
-This project showcases a complete end-to-end data warehousing solution, following industry best practices in data engineering and analytics.
+Welcome to the **Data Warehouse and Analytics Project** repository!This repository contains a modern data warehouse implementation using SQL Server.
+The project follows the Medallion Architecture to process raw data into actionable insights through structured ETL pipelines.

 ---